sunfounder/picar-x/docs/source/python/python_start/set_up_your_raspberry_pi.rst

 If You Have a Screen
 -------------------------

+.. note:: The Raspberry Pi ZERO installed on the Robot is not easy to connect to the screen, please use the method without a screen to set it up.

 If you have a screen, it will be easy for you to operate on the Raspberry Pi.